aradbm/OOP_22-Task_2/README.md

 2. `static final int MIN_THREADS` - the minimum threads we allow.
 3. `static int[] maxPriority` - an array to keep track of the currently queued tasks and the maximum priority.
 4. `static BlockingQueue<Runnable> workingBlockingQueue` - a queue for tasks waiting to be executed.
-The queue keeps a priority based on the "compareTo" method in Task class.
+The queue keeps a priority based on the reverse Order.

 #### `CustomExecutor()`:
 Constructor.